 SPO: Self-Play Preference Optimization

-Inverse RL w/o RL
+Inverse RL without RL